memfault/interrupt/_drafts/git-bisect.md

 ---
 title: "Hunting Bugs with Git Bisect"
-description: "An introduction to bisecting a set of changes as a bug-hunting tool, followed by some deeper techniques to speed up the process of tracking down when behavior is introduced"
+description: "An introduction to using git bisect against a set of changes as a bug-hunting tool, followed by some deeper techniques to speed up the process of tracking down when unintended behavior is introduced"
 author: shiva
-image: /img/git-bisect/git-logo.png
+image: /img/git-bisect/git-bisect.png
 ---

 It’s one of those nights- your project has been moving along at breakneck pace, with all of its contributors committing refactors, improvements, and bugfixes.
-You’ve been using git commands so much recently that you can rely on your fingers’s muscle memory to do all of your git operations for you.
+You’ve been using git commands so much recently that you can rely on your fingers’ muscle memory to do all of your git operations for you.
 All of a sudden, you get that dreaded message from a teammate:

 > The firmware flasher is broken, and we don’t know when it broke